Socialism in Finland: The Civil War

-Communist Party of Finland during the Interwar Era
+Interwar Era

-Following the Civil War, many of the radical-wing of the Social Democratic Party, fled to Soviet Russia, especially to Soviet Karelia.
-In 1918, the Communists organized the Communist Party of Finland (SKP) in Moscow.
-The SKP was banned in Finland for having tried to topple the legitimate government and therefore was made illegal to be a part of.
-Despite this, the SKP still operated underground in Finland, organizing events at workplaces and at public places.
-In these meetings illegal revolutionary material would be read.
-The Communist movement was under strict watch by the Finnish Secret Police/Intelligence Service (Etsivä keskuspoliisi, EK), and Communist meetings would often be broken up and Communists would be sent to prison for treason at Tammisaari or Hämeenlinna.
+In 1918, Communists organized the Communist Party of Finland (SKP) in Moscow.
+The SKP was banned in Finland for having tried to topple the government and was therefore made illegal to be a part of.
+Regardless, the SKP still operated underground in Finland, primarily using front organizations, such as the Socialist Workers' Party of Finland (1920–1923) and the Socialist Electoral Organization of Workers and Smallholders (1924–1930).
+These front organizations were used for organizing events at workplaces and public places, where illegal revolutionary socialist material would be read.
+The Etsivä keskuspoliisi would strictly monitor communists, and would break up meetings, sending communists to prison for treason either at Tammisaari or Hämeenlinna.

-The SKP was a member of the Communist International and its policies were one-to-one with it, and it would often use front organizations, such as the Socialist Workers' Party of Finland (1920–1923) and the Socialist Electoral Organization of Workers and Smallholders (1924–1930).
+The SKP was a member of the Communist International and its policies were one-to-one with it.
 Communist organizations would be officially banned throughout the 1930s with the Communist laws.
 In the Soviet Union, with Stalin's Great Purge, the influence of the SKP was significantly limited, as leaders and members of the Communist Party were executed/killed.

+During the Great Depression, around 12,000-15,000 Finns emigrated to the Soviet Union, however as Finland recovered and upon reports of migrants being arrested, executed or sent to labour camps under Stalin's Great Purge, around one tenth returned home.
+During the 1930 parliamentary election, the Social Democrats grew in popularity, largely due to the barring of communists from elections, however the Great Depression was not favourable to socialist movements, instead being favourable to the right-wing.
+Väinö Tanner had secured his leadership in the 1930 party congress and had begun moderating the party after having gained the trust of the party's left-wing, to be able to cooperate with the political center.